MLOps-essi-upc/MLOps2023Course-demo/README.md

 # MLOps2023Course-demo
-This is a demo project for the Machine Learning Systems in Production (MLOps) 2023-24 course (Universitat Politècnica de Catalunya-BarcelonaTech (UPC), Spain).
+This is a demo project for the Advanced Topics in Data Engineering II (TAED-2) and the Machine Learning Systems in Production (MLOps) 2023-24 courses (Universitat Politècnica de Catalunya-BarcelonaTech (UPC), Spain).

+This project follows the structure proposed by Lanubile et al. [1].

 ## Project milestones
 <table>